All Insights

 The cleanup took approximately 12 hours: 3 hours of inventory and classification, 4 hours of revocation and testing, 3 hours of scripting and documentation, 2 hours of follow-up (testing rotated credentials, updating deployment scripts that relied on old keys).

-One deployment script broke when I rotated the GitHub key.
-Two cron jobs needed credential updates.
-A local development environment lost access to one API when I removed an overly-permissioned key.
+Deployment scripts broke when keys were rotated.
+Scheduled jobs needed credential updates.
+A local development environment lost access to an API when an overly-permissioned key was removed.

 All fixable, but the point is real: security discipline has operational friction.
-When you're in development mode and just want to move fast, the friction is annoying.
-When you're operating at the State CISO level, the friction is justified.
+When you are in development mode and just want to move fast, the friction is annoying.
+When you are operating at the State CISO level, the friction is justified.

 Why This Matters for AI Governance